anandslab/auto-traefik/README.md

+# IMPORTANT: Auto-Traefik has moved!

+Auto-Traefik is now called Deployarr: https://github.com/anandslab/deployarr

+v3.3.3 will be the last version of Auto-Traefik.
+All future updates will be available via the Deployarr repository.

 # What is Auto-traefik?
 Automatically setup Socket Proxy, Traefik (fetch LE SSL certificates), Authelia, Portainer, Dozzle, Uptime-Kuma, Homepage, and other apps.